bmsookim/graph-cnn.pytorch/README.md

 - x : the feature vectors of the labeled training instances
 - y : the one-hot labels of the training instances
 - allx : the feature vectors of both labeled and unlabeled training instances.
+- graph : {index: [index of neighber nodes]}, where the neighbor nodes are given as a list.

 For more details, see [here](https://github.com/kimiyoung/planetoid)